-Patients must be determined to persevere through this time period because although it is the time of the most weight loss, it is also one of the toughest periods.
-The reward is well worth it because during this first-month patients will normally lose between 10% and 15% of their excess body weight.
+Patients must be determined to persevere through this period because although it is the time of the most weight loss, it is also one of the toughest periods.
+The reward is well worth it because, during this first month, patients will normally lose between 10% and 15% of their excess body weight.
 In addition, patients who suffer from weight-related health issues may be starting to see some relief in those areas.

 Excess body weight is calculated by first choosing your goal weight which is also sometimes called “ideal weight”.
 Ideal weight can be found using a BMI calculator which will provide a healthy weight range.
 Then using your current weight, subtract your “ideal weight” and this determines how much excess weight you need to lose to reach your goal weight.